chatwork/sbt-wix-embedded-mysql/README.md

 ### Basic Configuration

-If you want default settings, no configuration is necessary.Please refer to [here](src/main/scala/com/chatwork/sbt/wix/embedded/mysql/WixMySQLPlugin.scala) for sbt keys of the plugin.
+If you want default settings, no configuration is necessary.
+Please refer to [here](src/main/scala/com/chatwork/sbt/wix/embedded/mysql/WixMySQLPlugin.scala) for sbt keys of the plugin.These sbt keys base on the API of [wix-embedded-mysql](https://github.com/wix/wix-embedded-mysql).
+If you understand how to use wix-embedded-mysql, it is easy to use this plugin.

 ### An example for configuration